Fractional CMO

 What a junior hire actually costs your startup

-Here’s what happens: the team tests everything, commits to nothing, and optimizes at the edges.
-You hit a MRR plateau not because the budget is too small but because nobody fixed the foundations first.
-We’ve seen companies burning €150k a month on ads with nothing to show for it.
-Not because the channel is wrong.
+We have seen companies burning €150k a month on paid acquisition with nothing to show for it.
+Not because the channel was wrong.
 Because the positioning, the ICP, the branding and the messaging were never settled.
 A senior marketing leader fixes the engine before turning up the fuel.
-A junior marketing manager just asks for a bigger budget and tries a new tactic they read about on LinkedIn.
+A junior marketing manager asks for a bigger budget and tries a new tactic they read about on LinkedIn.

 Fractional CMO vs junior hire: the real comparison

-You stop financing someone else’s education.
-That’s the shift that fractional marketing makes possible.
-One day with a fractional CMO who actually understands unit economics and go-to-market strategy is worth more than a full week with someone still Googling the difference between a MQL and a SQL.
-We’ve watched senior leaders define and execute in 6 weeks what junior marketing teams spent 6 months trying to scope.
+You stop financing someone else's education.
+That is the shift that fractional marketing makes possible.
+One day with a fractional CMO who understands unit economics and go-to-market strategy is worth more than a full week with someone still learning the difference between an MQL and an SQL.
+We have seen senior leaders define and execute in six weeks what junior marketing teams spent six months trying to scope.

 Stop hiring juniors to solve senior marketing problems.
-Secure a senior leader today.
+Talk to iytro and secure a senior leader today, or explore the iytro part-time CMO model directly.

 Discover our